Modscraper Modscraper Minecraft

 • Region anchoring system.
 Eight edge regions (LEFT/RIGHT × ALIGN_TOP/BOTTOM, TOP/BOTTOM × ALIGN_LEFT/RIGHT) plus CENTER.
 Panels stack in the region's flow direction.
 Multi-mod-friendly by design — deterministic stacking order across mods via alphabetical-by-modId with optional priority override.

 • Element library.
-Button, Toggle, Checkbox, Radio, RadioGroup, Icon, Divider, ItemDisplay, ProgressBar, Slider, TextField, TextLabel, Tooltip, ScrollContainer, Dropdown.
+Button, Toggle, Checkbox, Radio, RadioGroup, Icon, Divider, ItemDisplay, ProgressBar, Slider, TextField, TextLabel, Tooltip, ScrollContainer, Dropdown, DropdownMulti (multi-select).

 • Modal overlays.
 Proper click-through prohibition over vanilla menus.
 Modals respect Esc, focus traversal, and z-ordering.